-You can find me at this park at some point of the day many days of the week.
-Hudson River Park, the longest waterfront park in the United States, has transformed five miles of decaying piers and parking lots along Manhattan’s West side into a beloved, urban recreational paradise.
+You can find me at this park at some point in the day many days of the week.
+Hudson River Park, the longest waterfront park in the United States, has transformed five miles of decaying piers and parking lots along Manhattan’s Westside into a beloved, urban recreational paradise.
 You can find me somewhere between 42nd St and The World Trades Center location many days.

 55 East 52nd Street (Between Park and Madison Avenues).
 I have a customer in this building and like to set up an office in the public space when I am in the area.
 I have a huge indoor waterfall that produces the sounds of the outdoors.

 590 Madison Avenue (at 57th Street) – Take the 4/5/6 or N/R to 59th Street.
 This public indoor space is plush with full-size trees, the great artwork inside and out.

 220 Vesey Street (West of West Street) – Take the E train to World Trade Center.
 I love this Public indoor place because the company I work for had office space there.